 It can be helpful to have someone you can talk to about your anxiety.
 Jigsaw offers 1:1 text-based Live Chats where you can talk to a member of our team about how you’re feeling.

 Below are some of the things that young people coming to Jigsaw have said makes them feel anxious.

 Family relationships and conflicts

-Our families can be a great support for us but problems in our relationships with them can contribute to feelings of distress.
-Conflict with parents, siblings, or their relationships with each other can be a real cause of stress and anxiety.
+Our families can be a great support.
+But, problems in our relationships with them can contribute to feelings of distress.
+Conflict with parents, siblings, or their relationships with each other can cause real stress and anxiety.

 Loss and grief

-When we experience a bereavement we can go through a whirlwind of emotions.
-It can also result in us being anxious about the possibility of experiencing the loss of someone else in our lives.
+When we experience bereavement we can go through a whirlwind of emotions.
+It can also result in anxiety about the possibility of losing someone else in our lives.

 Keeping up with friends

-When at school or college with people the same age it can be easy to compare yourself, noticing the differences between yourself and others.
+At school or college with people the same age, it can be easy to compare yourself.
+You can notice the differences between yourself and others.
 This is not necessarily a bad thing.
-But developing a habit of it can be the start of self-criticism which can be unhelpful and a cause of anxiety.
+But, developing a habit of it can be the start of self-criticism which can be unhelpful and cause anxiety.

 Taking on responsibilities